 The Library recommends that resources of this nature are uploaded to DOMS and a link to the resource is provided to students in Leganto.
 To do this, follow the instructions for manually adding an item and add the DOMS URL to the Source field.

-The Library has developed a guide to you how to create persistent links to subject readings held in Charles Stury Library's electronic collections.
+We have developed a guide to show you how to create persistent links to subject readings held in Charles Stury Library's electronic collections.
 See, Creating links to resources.